 A new phase of House activities has opened with the formation of House Digging Squads.
 Under the efficient leadership of Stock and Strange, to whom is due much of the praise for the success of the scheme, boys are now catching later trains and helping to grow our food.
 It is worthy of note that Uckfield has taken the lead in this service to the School.
 May I urge all boys who can to sacrifice one hour a fortnight and join.
 Much useful work is still waiting to be done, and help is needed urgently.

-Finally, may I make the appeal to all the House, and especially the Juniors, to uphold the splendid tradition of the House, and in all things, whether work or play, to " quit you like men."
+House, and in all things, whether work or play, to " quit you

 F.A.H.